imoran-BSC/TIGER_cASE/README.md

 all allelic biases were the product of biological stochasticity.

 ## 04 Find Candidate Variants
-This script eads an Allelic_Imba_trimmed.txt file outputted in step 02, the control Z-score distribution outputted in step 03, and the full genotype of the given chr.
+This script reads an Allelic_Imba_trimmed.txt file outputted in step 02, the control Z-score distribution outputted in step 03, and the full genotype of the given chr.
 It also reequires PLINK preprocessing of the sample genotypes, to obtain linkage disequilibrium,